microsoft/finops-toolkit/docs-mslearn/framework/understand/understand-cloud-usage-cost.md

 This article helps you understand the **Understand cloud usage and cost** domain within the FinOps Framework and how to implement its capabilities in the Microsoft Cloud.

 This domain is focused on data acquisition, reporting, analysis, and alerting on top of your cost, usage, and carbon consumption.
-This domain is all about observability and business intelligence, bringing the data stakeholders need together (ingestion) into a meaningful breakdown for the organization (allocation) that can be reported on (reporting) and monitored to proactively identify and react to issues (anomalies).
+This domain focuses on observability and business intelligence.
+It involves gathering data (ingestion), organizing it for the organization (allocation), generating reports (reporting), and monitoring to proactively identify and address issues (anomalies).

 <br>

 ## Data ingestion

 Data ingestion refers to the process of collecting, transforming, and organizing data from various sources into a single, easily accessible repository.
-With this capability, you will identify data sources needed to support your FinOps practice and facilitate FinOps tasks.
+With this capability, you identify data sources needed to support your FinOps practice and facilitate FinOps tasks.

 To learn more, see [Data ingestion](./ingestion.md).